vincentlam13/climbing-crag-selection/README.md

 # Future Improvements
 - Automate the analysis process for future climbing trips, likely destinations include the Peak Districtm Southern Sandstone, Costa Blanca, and Chamonix.
-- Screenshot and scrape the bar chart information on style of ascents and sort the routes by highest percent that have been onsighted.
+- Screenshot and scrape the bar chart information on style of ascents and voting of the route diffulty, and sort the routes by highest percent that have been onsighted or by 'softness'.